exercism/elixir/exercises/practice/leap/.approaches/introduction.md

 ## General solution

 To check if a year is divisible by `n`, we can do `rem(year, n) == 0`.
 We can define a function to make the intent clearer.

 ```elixir
 defp divides?(number, divisor), do: rem(number, divisor) == 0
 ```

-Any approach to the problem will perform this check three times to check if a year is equally divisible by 4, 100 and 400.
+Any approach to the problem will perform this check three times to see if a year is equally divisible by 4, 100 and 400.
-What will differ is what Elixir features we will use to combine the checks.
+What will differ between approaches is what Elixir features we will use to combine the checks.

 ## Approach: Boolean Operators